 The Mahler and LeWitt Studios is established around the former studios of Anna Mahler and Sol LeWitt in Spoleto, Italy.
 The residency program provides a focussed and stimulating environment for artists, curators and writers to develop new ways of working in dialogue with peers and the unique cultural heritage of the region.

-Our 12 week program in Spoleto is currently hand-picked with the intention of carefully suiting individuals to the unique environment and resources we can offer.
+The residents are currently hand-picked with the intention of carefully suiting individuals to the unique environment and resources we can offer.
 We do accept proposals and endeavour to reply to each personally: email@example.com.

 Who we are…

-Honorary President: Marina Mahler
+Hon.
+President: Marina Mahler

-Artistic Advisor: David Gothard (biog.)
+Hon.
+Artistic Advisor: David Gothard